1235vishal/NoteSpace/README.md

 ### License
-College Notes Gallery is released under the MIT License
+College Notes Gallery is released under the DevVish!
+License